ramrom/rams_dot_files/cheatsheets/tech_standards_info.md

 - BOOTP - superseded InARP
 - DHCP - superseded BOOTP
 ### DNS (Domain Name System)
+- layer 7 protocol, generally uses UDP by default, but can use TCP too
 - good site to check dns reachability: https://dnschecker.org/
 - A record - hostname -> IP address
     - can have many IPs for failover, if main/default IP fails, the next IPs are used round robin